National Construction Day marked with new worksite behaviour tool from BCCA

 The fun and easy-to-use app, which was developed by Denman Digital using the "Don't be a Tool" campaign concept created by communications agency Rethink, shows animated construction tools in workplace scenarios that depict either model behavior or actions that compromise safety and productivity.
 Workers are asked to identify the type of behavior or actions in the scenario and are then provided with the correct response and a message that reinforces the appropriate action and its benefits.

 Among the worksite issues the app tackles are hazing, gender bias, abusive language, exclusion, non-consensual touching and patronizing behavior.
 The app's 20 scenarios also highlight various examples of positive behavior.
 Over the next month the app will be tested with skilled tradespeople, with a full launch slated for early in the New Year.
-To learn more about the Crew Training App or request to participate in the beta testing, please visit the Builders Code website here.

 "With the Canadian Construction Association declaring today the first annual National Construction Day, it gives us an opportunity to shine a spotlight on the industry that's the No. 1 employer in B.C.'s goods sector," said Chris Atchison, President, BCCA.
 "As with our provincial Construction Month each April, it also gives us a chance to highlight the many things we are doing to attract and retain workers, especially tradeswomen and other under-represented groups, so we can address our current and projected skilled labour shortage.